xan105/Mini-Launcher/README.md

 ### `wait?: bool` (false)

 When enabled, will wait for the executable to terminate before exiting.

+⚠️ The command line flag `--wait` always enables this behavior.

 > [!TIP]
 > This option can be used in conjunction with the Lua API (see below) to run some code on executable exit!